Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 Preventing Foreclosure by Your Homeowner’s Association: Strategies and Dispute Resolution Options

 Taking proactive measures can prevent HOA liens from leading to foreclosure.
-Here are some strategies:
+Here are some strategies to manage the money owed:

 1. Stay Current on Dues Payments: Maintaining timely payments helps avoid the accrual of unpaid dues that could result in a lien.